Last updated on October 27th, 2023

 Starting with the third week of January, the temperature in Istanbul remains stably cold (on average +4+6°C during the day and may drop below 0 at night).
 Every day towards the end of the month becomes colder and colder.
 In fact, the end of January (beginning of February) is considered the coldest of the month.
 And this cold is caused not necessarily by low temperature but by the dampness due to rain and stronger winds.

-If you plan to visit Istanbul in January, do not leave without a warm jacket, hat and waterproof (or at least water repellant) boots with good insulation inside.
+If you plan to visit Istanbul in January even for a day, do not leave without a warm jacket, hat and waterproof (or at least water repellant) boots with good insulation inside.
 It will hardly be warm during this period.

 But don’t let the weather cancel your trip!
 Some days in January in Istanbul still see the sun.
 Plus this month is simply perfect for indoor activities!